 And that was just the beginning.
 Daria paved the way for an impressive series of at least ten storms, including Vivian, Herta and Wiebke, which swept through the forests, destabilised the power grids and left a lasting mark on the memories of those who lived through them (source: Wikipedia).

 93 dead in six countries.
-Storm Daria didn't just shake roofs, it changed lives.
+Daria didn't just shake the roofs, she changed lives.
 There were 45 deaths in the UK, 19 in the Netherlands, 10 in Belgium, 8 in France, 7 in Germany and 4 in Denmark.
-A brutal episode, the human consequences of which have left their mark on Europe (source : Wikipedia).
+A brutal episode, the human consequences of which have left their mark on Europe (source: Wikipedia).

 Herta (3 February 1990)